 Organizations should prepare for these changes by:

-- Reviewing current tax structures and implications
+- Reviewing old tax structures and implications

 - Updating accounting and billing systems